The Mara, the lodge, our guides

 Our safaris are led by exceptional Maasai guides — born on the land, deeply knowledgeable, and profoundly respectful of wildlife.

-They read the environment.
+They don’t chase sightings, they read the environment.

 Cultural understanding and ethical wildlife viewing are at the heart of everything they do.